Last Updated on March 14, 2021 by Julia Wilson

 What is a Scottish Fold?

-A naturally occurring breed which originated in Scotland; the most recognised feature of the Scottish Fold is the curled down ears, which gives the breed a beautiful round face.
+The Scottish Fold is a naturally occurring breed that originated in Scotland.
+The most recognised feature of the Scottish Fold is the curled down ears, which gives the breed a beautiful round face.

 Pat Turner, a London based breeder, visited the Ross’s, returning home with a male called Snowdrift.
 She began an experimental breeding programme with the breed.
 Patricia convinced the Ross’s to change the name to Fold.